NyanPham/Writing-a-C-Compiler-Writeup/BOOK_NOTES.md

 For the transfer function, we add registers to the live set when they're used and remove them when they're updated.

 We'll define a helper function `find_used_and_updated`.
-The function tells us whichj operands each instruction uses and updates.
+The function tells us which operands each instruction uses and updates.
 Both the transfer function and our upcoming `add_edges` function will use this helper function.
-Note that the following pseudocod4e only covers the assembly instructions from Part I.
+Note that the following pseudocode only covers the assembly instructions from Part I.

 ```
 find_used_and_updated(instruction):